Networks-Learning/improve-expert-predictions-conformal-prediction/README.md

 # improve-expert-predictions-conformal-prediction
-This is a repository containing the code used in the paper [Provably Improving Expert Predictions with Conformal Prediction](https://arxiv.org/abs/2201.12006).
+This is a repository containing the code used in the paper [Provably Improving Expert Predictions with Prediction Sets](https://arxiv.org/abs/2201.12006).

 ## Install Dependences